michaelqmaguire/michaelqmaguire.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Just another data analyst in the Department of Pharmaceutical Outcomes and Policy.
+subtitle: One of the Data Analysts in POP.
 ---

 ![profile][assets/img/maguire.jpg]